jsfenfen/freefcc/scraper/README.md

 A csv file including the header row from the input csv file, as well as the data from pdfinfo will be written to MANIFEST_LOCATION - by default in manifest_files/<callsign>.csv.

+## Parsers

+Parsers are station specific--and sometimes multiple parsers are required per station.
+In general these are put in /scrapers/parsers/\<CALLSIGN\>/ directories and called read_\<CALLSIGN\>.py though the -TV that sometimes appears has been cut off.
+In general these require some amount of curation--possibly lots and lots and lots.